prrvchr/jdbcDriverOOo/README.md

 ![jdbcDriverOOo screenshot 6](img/jdbcDriverOOo-6.png)

 The privileges management of the users of the underlying database is accessible in this window by the button: **Change privileges**
+If the privilege is inherited from an assigned role, the checkbox is a three-state type.

 ![jdbcDriverOOo screenshot 7](img/jdbcDriverOOo-7.png)